compilepeace/KAVACH/README.md

 *Kavach* indeed refers to the code body either of the **originally compiled kavach software** or any generated **\*.kgs** binary both of which will act as original kavach software.

 ## CONTRIBUTIONS
-Kavach strongly needs contribution in the encryption module before it can become usable.
-Currently, XOR-encryption is naively applied to the payload body if the input files constitute any 0 bytes; compromising the integrity provided to the end user.
+Kavach seeks contribution in the encryption module before it can become usable.
+Currently, XOR-encryption is naively applied to the payload body and if the input content being provided to kavach constitute a sufficiently long sequence of 0 bytes; the integrity provided to the end user may be compromised.
 Feel free to reach me out if you would like to contribute to this project.

 Cheers,
 <br>